-Still, this wasn’t enough because his “gentleman” manner and upbringing didn’t persuade women to sleep with him.
+Still, this wasn’t enough; his “gentleman” manner and upbringing didn’t persuade women to sleep with him.
 His frustration made him want to seek revenge – initially planning to murder a sorority he deemed the “hottest” in his college – revealed by BBC Canada.
 Then as the article states, another incel murder in Toronto.
 Alex Minassian murdered 10 people.

 Most recently, Bianca Devins – 17 years old and leaving a concert, was brutally killed by a man she knew – a wannabe boyfriend.
 The murderer Brandon nearly decapitated Bianca and posted photos of her body to Instagram and his Discord server.
 Laying lifeless, the images reveal the tragedy of an innocent girl who simply kissed another man in Brandon’s presence.
-Although he’s not officially linked to the incel community, he represents their male entitlement.
+Although he’s not linked to the incel community, he represents some of their male entitlement.

 Haven’t women had enough of male entitlement?

 We have to worry about how revealing our clothes are – too short and apparently, we’re inviting men to touch us.
 We have to worry about travelling late at night.
 We’re blame for toxic male behaviour – we’re supposedly stopping men from approaching us, by not wanting wolf-whistles and sexual heckles as we go about our day.
 I’ve read comments from men complaining about how confusing sex has become because of the #metoo movement.
 It’s pretty simple – please don’t rape us.